How to Install an Under-Deck Drainage System

 - Staple downspout into place.

 - Downspout funnels fit into a standard 5″ gutter below the deck.
-The funnel nozzle should extend at least 1″ into gutter line and can be extended.
+The funnel nozzle should extend at least 1″ into the gutter line and can be extended.
 You can also trim the funnel to fit a 2×6″ or 2×8″ joist.

 - If using blocking, use blocking that is shorter than the joist height.
 Troughs hang down 4″ max.